michaelradu/MihaiCoin/README.md

-# Blockchain Cryptocurrency implamented in Node.js & Typescript
+# Blockchain Cryptocurrency implemented in Node.js & Typescript

 A simple blockchain and cryptocurrency wallet implemented in Node.js and TypeScript (for learning purposes).